The platform manager checks all providers and their licenses.

 Finding the right specialist can be a hassle, which is why Nexdep is an invaluable service.
 Not only does Nexdep help clients find the perfect court staff; it also helps interpreters, videographers, and court reporters to find clients.
 Combine this with the fact that there are no alternatives to Nexdep on the market and you have an untapped niche in which to build a business.

 Service providers can create profiles and add licenses and professional skills.

 Customers can create profiles, find and book specialists using filters, get notifications, and pay through the platform.

-NexDep’s design needed to be fitting for a professional service aimed at making court staffing more efficient.
-That’s why we chose a clean and crisp design painted in corporate colors.
+The user interface needed to be fitting for a professional service, which is why we chose a clean and crisp design with corporate colors.
 The user interface is comfortable to use and easy to understand, saving time and making the platform more efficient.

-Python/Django + HTML/JS/CSS is the main module responsible for content rendering.
+Python/Django + HTML/JS/CSS is the main module responsible for content rendering, with additional modules integrated.

-NexDep sends notifications about upcoming sessions to all participants one business day beforehand.
+Nexdep sends out notifications about upcoming sessions to all participants prior to each assignment.

 Fraud and online security is required for all Nexdep users on every transaction.
 Billing is calculated through Nexdep's advanced algorithms relating to assignment type, duration and service.